isl-org/Open3D/docs/getting_started.in.rst

     only.
 .. [#] To check the `glibc` version on your system, run :code:`ldd --version`.

-.. note:: In Linux, do not link code with different CXX11 ABIs, since this will
+.. warning:: In Linux, do not link code with different CXX11 ABIs, since this will
     most likely cause linker errors or crashes.
 Most system libraries in recent Linux versions (e.g. if the OS came with GCC versions 5+) use the CXX11 ABI, while PyTorch and Tensorflow libraries typically use the pre CXX11 ABI.